Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 3. Transform categorical features into dummy variables.

 ### Feature Points
-1. Look for good features and avoid bad features.
+1. Features should be related to the objective.
+Look for good features and avoid bad features.
-2. Features should be known at prediction-time.
+3. Features should be known at prediction-time.
-3. Features should be numeric.
+4. Features should be numeric.
+5.1.
+The vocabulary and the mapping of the vocabulary needs to be identical at prediction time.
+If new data is added in problems arise for sparce columns (one-hot encoding).
-4. Features should have enough examples.
+6. Features should have enough examples.
+7.

 ## Glossary
 **Training-serving skew:** is a difference between model performance during training and performance during serving.
 This skew can be caused by:<br>